 Please remember that the value of an investment and the income from it can go down as well as up and you may get back less than you invested.
 We don't offer advice so if you are in any doubt about making your own investment decisions we recommend you seek advice from a suitably qualified financial adviser.

 When you're looking at any investments, you'll come across a range of documents that are designed to help you understand what you're investing in and how it works.

 This guide explains the main documents that are available and what information they usually cover.
 Some of them are widely used throughout the industry, and we've also developed some of our own to help you make the most of our range of managed growth funds.
 The documents that are produced for a particular fund will vary, depending on the fund manager and when it was launched.

-Key Investor Information Documents, or KIIDs, are used across the financial services industry so that different ISA and OEIC (open-ended investment company) funds can be compared easily.
+Key Investor Information Documents, or KIIDs, are used across the financial services industry so that different Unit Trust and OEIC (open-ended investment company) funds can be compared easily.
 They usually contain details of:

 Supplementary Investor Information Documents, or SIIDs, are designed to give investors extra details about investments that aren’t usually contained in KIIDs.
 This can include the following information:

 Fund Factsheets are usually produced either monthly or quarterly and updated with news on the fund’s performance and structure.
 They tend to include: